-The classic way to cook turkey is to thaw a frozen bird, stuff it, then roast it.
+The classic way to cook a turkey is to thaw a frozen bird, stuff it, then roast it.
 But year after year of preparing the dish in the same way can get a bit dull.
 If you're looking to experiment with a different method of cooking your Thanksgiving turkey, we've got you covered.
-Read about our favorite ways to cook a turkey below.
+Read about some favorite ways to cook a turkey below.

-Watch Now: How to Safely Thaw a Frozen Turkey
+Watch Now: How to Spatchcock a Turkey

 01 of 12

 02 of 12

 03 of 12

 Coordinating the timing of dishes be a real hassle, especially if you have limited oven space.
-One solution?
-Cook the bird a day ahead of time, and make a gravy with the drippings.
-Next, carve the turkey, slice up the meat and store in a large pan, covered with gravy in the refrigerator.
+One solution is to cook the bird a day ahead of time and make a gravy with the drippings.
+Next, carve the turkey, slice up the meat, and store in a large pan covered with gravy in the refrigerator.
 The next day, all you have to do is finish the other side dishes and heat up the turkey in the gravy.
-Moist meat, no hassle, and a lot less work for you!
+Moist meat, no hassle, and a lot less work for you!Continue to 5 of 12 below.

 Deconstruct your turkey and roast the parts separately.
 With this method, you can alter the proportions of dark to white meat so there's enough for everyone.
 This method also ensures that the white meat is as tender as the dark.
 A boneless turkey breast will cook for a shorter time period.
 And if you cook a bone-in, skin-on turkey breast, it will take about 2 hours to roast, about as long as the bone-in legs because of the different sizes and weights.
-The thighs cook for the shortest time period, so add them 30 minutes after the breast and legs have started.Continue to 5 of 9 below.
+The thighs cook for the shortest time period, so add them 30 minutes after the breast and legs have started.

 Sounds crazy, right?
 But you can actually take a turkey from frozen to fully cooked without thawing.
-You'll find that the that the breast meat is moist when the dark meat is done because of the turkey's physical structure.
-This is also the safest method because you aren't scattering raw turkey juices all over as you struggle with the unwieldy bird.
+You'll find that the breast meat is moist when the dark meat is done because of the turkey's physical structure.
+This is also the safest method because you aren't scattering raw turkey juices all over as you struggle with the unwieldy bird.Continue to 9 of 12 below.

 Smoking is a slower cooking process for turkey, but yields tasty results.
 If you've never smoked anything before, Thanksgiving isn't the time to start experimenting, but for experienced pitmasters, a smoked bird can be a beautiful thing.

 Deep frying results in a turkey with super crisp skin, moist meat, and a fabulous flavor.
-But if you want to deep fry a turkey, be very careful.
-Only attempt this outside, away from buildings or flammable material, and keep several fire extinguishers on hand.Continue to 9 of 9 below.
+If you want to deep fry a turkey, be very careful.
+Only attempt this outside, away from buildings or flammable material, and keep several fire extinguishers on hand.

 Cooking the turkey on the grill is a wonderful way to free up your kitchen and give the bird fabulous flavor.
 Remember, you can grill in any weather—even in the snow!
 Just make sure that your grill keeps a constant temperature throughout the cooking process.
 Use a grill thermometer and occasionally add coals if you're using charcoal.